ptsteadman/notebook/stories/summer-of-entropy.md

 "I guess, but so what?
 It still matters."

 Chris was starting to feel really weird.
-He was seeing Justine in a new, unpleasantly objective light.
-He recognized in her something that he was starting to see in a lot of his peers: a rapid onset of entropy, a cascade of shit getting real, an unravelling of the fantasy world of youth.
+He was seeing Justine in a new, unpleasantly objective light, a light that was becoming familiar.
+He recognized in her a typical rapid onset of entropy, a cascade of shit getting real, an unravelling of the fantasy world of youth.

 Chris felt like a loser half the time, and he was making $120,000 a year.
 How did Elkie feel?
 Her app development 'company': brutal.
-She had so much to learn, so much complexity to master before she could even start making valuable things.

 "I don't know that I agree with you," said Chris.
 "I would rather people be happy.
-It's all in our heads anyways.
-I'm a computer person, I want to fix things."
+It's all in our heads anyways."

+"I mean," he said, "I'm a computer person.
+I want to fix things."

 Justine laughed.
 "Good fucking luck," she said.

 After they finished talking, Chris decided to walk home.
-It was dark and he started to sweat.
+Even though it was dark, he quickly began to sweat underneath his laptop bag.

 Chris stopped at a bar and drank two draft beers, thinking.
 As waited to close out his tab, a woman who looked kind of like Kristen Dunst said 'hi' and asked